 The average age of Transredes’s liquids pipeline network is approximately 29 years.

 Transredes’s liquids transport system has three major delivery points: two refineries (one at Pamasola and one at Cochabamba) and the Port of Arica in Chile.
-Other minor delivery points include Chorety and Villamontes, mainly to deliver final products for YPFB (LPG, gasoline and diesel oil).
-The existing system reached the limit of its capacity in 1998, although volumes have since decreased due to the sharp decrease in international oil prices.
-The current capacity is approximately 30,000 Bld for the domestic market and 12,000 Bld for export.
+Other minor delivery points include Chorety and Villamontes, which mainly deliver final products for YPFB (LPG, gasoline and diesel oil).
+The current capacity is approximately 55,000 Bld for the domestic market and 20,000 Bld for export.

-Strong projected increases in domestic crude oil and refined products demand of approximately 5-7% per year, as well as the increased production from Bolivian gas fields has increased associated liquids production, leading to the need for expansion of Transredes’s liquids system as described below.
+Projected increases in domestic crude oil and refined products demand of approximately 5-7% per year, as well as the increased production from Bolivian gas fields with increased associated liquids production, have resulted in the need to expand Transredes’s liquids system as described below.

-Northern Liquid Expansion: The northern zone includes some of the main production fields within the “Boomerang Basin,” two of the major LPG Plants and the latest Transredes pipeline from Carrasco to Cochabamba.
-The OCC line is 227 km long and varies from 10 to 12 in diameter.
-The aim of the northern expansion is to allow secure collection, storage and handling of LPG and to meet increasing transport demand for crude oil.
+Northern Liquids Expansion: The northern zone includes some of the main production fields within the “Boomerang Basin,” two of the major LPG Plants and the latest Transredes pipeline from Carrasco to Cochabamba.
+The OCC line is 227 km long and varies from 10" to 12" in diameter.

-Central Liquid Expansion: The OSSA 1 line passes from Santa Cruz to Cochabamba and is 973.6 km long.
-It has various diameters ranging from 8 to 12 and an installed capacity of 35,000 Bld.
-A second pipe, known as OSSA 2, runs from Cochacamba to Arica with equal capacity.
+Central Liquids Expansion: The OSSA 1 pipeline passes from Santa Cruz to Cochabamba and is 973.6 km long.
+It has various diameters ranging from 8" to 12" and an installed capacity of 35,000 Bld.
+A second pipeline, known as OSSA 2, runs from Cochacamba to Arica also with a 35,000 Bld capacity.
 The main liquids expansion projects are located within this zone.
 They include an increase in pumping capacity for both OSSA 1 and OSSA 2 up to 50,000 Bld and the construction of a new terminal in Cochabamba.
-This will increase Transredes’s flexibility and autonomy, allow efficient operation between the new OCC and the OSSA pipelines and improve LPG transportation to domestic and export markets.
-Important savings in operational expenses are expected from replacement of services currently leased.

-Southern Liquid Expansion: Some of the most significant increases in oil production in the next five years are expected from several fields within the Southern zone.
+Southern Liquids Expansion: Some of the most significant increases in Bolivian oil production over the next five years are expected from several fields within the southern zone.
 There is also increasing demand for imported diesel oil, mainly supplied from Argentina.
 Expansion projects designed to address these expected increases in the southern zone include:

-renewal and construction of storage capacity for both crude oil and diesel;
+refurbishment of existing and construction of new storage capacity for both crude oil and diesel;

 increased pumping capacity in Yacuiba;